Choose your Paradise: Anawangin, Talisayin, Nagsasa or Silanguin

 May 16, 2016 Beach Camping

-There was a time in my life when weekend with no plans automatically became camping at Anawangin Cove.
-It became so often that we decided to leave some camping gear there with local contacts who eventually became our friends.
+There was a time in my life when a weekend without plans automatically meant camping at Anawangin Cove, a routine so ingrained that we decided to store camping gear with local contacts who eventually became our friends.

-I first visited Anawangin Cove in 2007 after I heard stories from friends who raved about the white sand and the pine trees.
+My first visit to Anawangin Cove was in 2007, spurred by stories from friends who raved about its ash-gray sand and agoho trees.

-Back then, only mountaineers frequented the place and we would occupy just a small portion of the beach.
-We camped around the simple hut of the caretakers.
-The only amenities available for us were a comfort room and a waterpump and those were enough for us.
-So, I witnessed how this once sleepy town became a booming tourism destination among weekend wanderers who prefer roughing it out and camping at the beach.
-Thanks to social media.
+In those early days, only mountaineers frequented the place, and we would occupy a small portion of the beach, camping around the simple hut of the caretakers.
+The only amenities available were a comfort room and a water pump, and that was enough for us.

-The place quickly adapted and beach resorts offering simple amenities sprawled almost overnight welcoming tourists who come in droves especially during summer.
-I knew it was coming the moment I saw beach flags being installed.
+The place quickly adapted, and beach resorts offering simple amenities sprouted almost overnight, welcoming droves of tourists, especially during the summer.
+I foresaw this change the moment beach flags were installed.

-The southern part of the cove is also good to explore.
-Our friends who climbed Cinco Pincos saw this from afar so we decided to rent a boat to take us there.
-Walking is also an option.
+The southern part of Silanguin Cove is particularly rewarding to explore.
+Our friends, having climbed Cinco Pincos, spotted this area from afar, prompting us to rent a boat to reach it.
+Walking is also an option for the more adventurous.

-Both coves have the same ashen sand covered beaches and agoho trees.
-But, there are more places here to hang your hammock or place your beach mats in these coves.
-There are also more spots to enjoy watching the sunset alone, reading a good book or just taking selfies without photo bombers.
+Both coves boast the same ashen sand-covered beaches and agoho trees as Anawangin, but there are more places to hang hammocks or place beach mats.
+Numerous spots offer opportunities to enjoy the sunset alone, read a good book, or take selfies without photo bombers.

 Other Good Travels